Delta Air Lines Flight 1086: Investigation

-On March 6, 2015, the NTSB reported that the cockpit voice recorder was successfully downloaded, and contained two hours of good quality recordings and captured the entire flight.
-Also, the flight data recorder (a 25-hour tape-based recorder) was examined and found to have captured the entire flight and approximately 50 parameters of data, including airspeed, altitude, heading, and information on engines and flight controls, among other data.
+On March 6, 2015, the NTSB reported that the cockpit voice recorder was successfully downloaded, and contained two hours of high-quality recordings and captured the entire flight.
+Additionally, the flight data recorder (a 25-hour tape-based recorder) was examined and found to have captured the entire flight and approximately 50 parameters of data, including airspeed, altitude, heading, and information on engines and flight controls, among other data.
 An NTSB meteorologist examined the weather conditions at the time of the accident, to determine if weather was a contributing factor to the accident.
-The NTSB also analyzed and developed the transcript of the cockpit voice recorder.
+The National Transportation Safety Board also analyzed and developed the transcript of the cockpit voice recorder.

 NTSB investigators examined and tested the antiskid, autobrake, and thrust reverser systems on the aircraft.
 The autobrake selector switch in the cockpit was found in the "max" position.
 The tailcone handle in the main cabin had been actuated, presumably for evacuation purposes, and the rear tailcone had detached.

 Initial statements given by the pilots to the NTSB reveal a number of factors that may have contributed to the accident.
 The pilots stated they based their decision to land on braking action reports of "good," which they received from air traffic control before landing (based on reports given by aircraft landing immediately before them).
 Another Delta MD-88 landed on the same runway just three minutes prior to the accident flight's landing.
 The runway appeared "all white" to the pilots when they broke out of the overcast, indicating it was covered with snow.
 The NTSB investigation found that runway snow clearing had most recently taken place about 20–25 minutes prior to the accident.
 Upon landing, the pilots noted that the automatic spoilers did not deploy to slow the aircraft as they should have, but the first officer quickly deployed them manually.
 Also, the autobrakes were set to "max," but the pilots did not sense any wheel brake deceleration.
 The captain also reported that he was unable to prevent the airplane from drifting left.